-Welcome to Borgo Publishing, an independent book publisher offering a variety of book production options to suit your budget.
-We can design your book interior and cover as well as provide additional services (editorial, illustration, proofreading, indexing, and photography) to complete your project.
-With 33 years of book design experience, we keep on top of current trends in the industry to increase the market value of each book.
+Welcome to Borgo Publishing, an independent book publisher offering a variety of book production options.
+We can design your book interior and cover, as well as provide additional services (editorial, illustration, proofreading, indexing, and photography) to complete your project.
+With 35 years of book design experience, we keep on top of current trends in the industry to increase the market value of each book.
 Most importantly, we provide an outlet for non-profits to tell their stories at a very competitive rate.

 Pamela S. Wight

 List Price: $14.95 PB